M7mdAyman29/Mall-Customer-using-K-means-and-Hierachical-clustreing/README.md

 This model clustering customer by Knowing their Annual Income and Spending Score

-Import Libraries
+1.Import Libraries

-Data analysis and visualization
+2.Data analysis and visualization

-Data Preprocessing
+3.Data Preprocessing

-Clustering by use K-means and Hierachical clustreing
+4.Clustering by use K-means and Hierachical clustreing 5.Visualization the Clustering

-Visualization the Clustering